 A Continuous Improvement Plan, as required in 16 VSA 165, shall be developed and implanted in each public school district.
-Each SU/SD shall develop and implement a Continuous Improvement Plan as required by 16 V.S.A. § 165.
-The plan shall be designed to improve the performance of all students enrolled in the district student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive; and free from harassment, hazing and bullying.
+Each supervisory union, supervisory district, and independent school SU/SD shall develop and implement a Continuous Improvement Plan for each school as required described by 16 V.S.A. § 165.
+If the an SU/S supervisory union or supervisory district D comprises more than one school building, a combined plan for some or all the buildings may be developed provided that ; however, the Plan should-reflects the different needs of individual schools.
+The Pplan shall be designed to improve the performance of all students enrolled in the district student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive; and free from harassment, hazing and bullying.
 If a school district comprises more than one school building, a combined plan for some or all the buildings may be developed.
 The plan, however, may reflect the different needs of individual schools.
-The Plan should be serve as the overall planning and implementation document for the school strategic plan for the SU/SD, incorporating other reporting, planning, and implementation requirements (either from state, the federal government, local requirements, or external grant requirements) articulated by federal and state law and regulation and other local requirements.
+The Plan should be serve as the overall planning and implementation document for the school strategic plan for the-school, supervisory union, or supervisory district, as applicable SU/SD, incorporating other reporting, planning, and implementation requirements (either from state, the federal government, local requirements, or external grant requirements) articulated by federal and state law and regulation and other local requirements.